athankefalas/swift-toasts/README.md

     }
 }

-/// Creating an informational Toast with custom content and an custom duration.
+/// Creating an informational Toast with custom content and a custom duration.
 Toast(role: .informational, duration: .seconds(8)) {
     Label {
         Text("Synchronizing data...")